ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/other/CAEN-Hexagon.md

 After a hexagon power cycle, a timing register needs to be set on the hexagon using the CAEN MCA2 vendor software to make the event/list mode work properly.
 The scientists know about this and will do this.

 If the timing register is not set properly then you will see a `WARNING: Timing registers not set` appear in the log files for the IOC.

+### Noisy electronics

+The hexagon cannot write files larger than 2GiB without failing; this can be caused by electronic noise on a detector channel.

+This may cause the (simulated) ISISICP run state to desync from the hexagon run state - to fix this, manually stop the acquisition in each hexagon using it's OPI.